1,089 total views, 1 views today

 - EPF Withdrawals: EPF withdrawals are exempt from tax, if you withdraw the EPF amount at retirement age or as allowed under EPF rules.
 Taxation on EPF withdrawals depends on when and how much you withdraw out of your account.
 There could be three different scenarios for EPF withdrawal and tax exemption status will differ in each of these scenarios.

 - Post Retirement: Your EPF contribution and the interest earned on it is not taxable if you withdraw it duly.
 However, if you do not withdraw immediately, the interest earned from your retirement to till you withdraw from the EPF account will be taxable income for you.

 - Unemployment: If you remain unemployed for a period of 2 months or more, you can withdraw your contribution to the EPF account and its earned interest.
 The interest income on such withdrawal will be taxed in the year in which it is accrued if the accumulated amount is not immediately transferred to the next employer or withdrawn.
-Tax on such withthdrawal of the contribution is also subject to when you withdraw the money and how much, as explained in the table below.
+Tax on such withdrawal of the contribution is also subject to when you withdraw the money and how much, as explained in the table below.

-- On the job, pre and partial withdrawal: There are various instances where you can withdraw your EPF amount partially as we have learnt from the above section.
+- On the job, pre and partial withdrawal: There are various instances where you can withdraw your EPF amount partially as we have learned from the above section.
 EPF withdrawal becomes taxable if you withdraw more than Rs.
 50,000 before completing five years of employment.
 The deduction claimed under Section 80C on your contribution gets added to your income in the year of withdrawal.
-Switching jobs in less than five years but transferring the EPF to the new employer, is counted as continuous service and the amount transferred is not taxable.
+Switching jobs in less than five years but transferring the EPF to the new employer is counted as continuous service and the amount transferred is not taxable.